-Dental veneers in TX can transform your smile in ways other dental procedures may fall short.
-Because even if teeth are chipped, misshapen, different sizes, gapped–you name it–getting dental veneer services in TX can give you a smile you’ll love.
+Dental veneers can transform your smile.
+Even if teeth are chipped, misshapen, different sizes, gapped–you name it–getting dental veneers can give you a smile you’ll love.

 What Are Dental Veneers?